TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-servernotready.md

 # Operation on PostgreSQL failed because the backend is not ready to perform it.

 <!--issueDescription-->
 Thank you for contacting Microsoft support team.
-During our investigation we found that your operation on PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName--> is timed out because the backend is not ready to perform it.
+We have detected that your operation on PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName--> is timed out because the backend is not ready to perform it.
 Please wait for the server to be in ready state and retry your operation.
 <!--/issueDescription-->

 ## **Recommended Steps**